loco/wp-loco/readme.txt

 = 1.4.5 =
 * Support for Domain Path tag
+* Added choice of location when language and package dirs both writable
 * Fixed bug extracting domain from file names
 * Tested in WP 3.9.1